-It can get really muggy and hot inside of a sleeping bag.
+It can get really muggy and hot inside a sleeping bag.
 This is thanks to our bodies constantly emitting water vapor when we breathe.
-And of course, we generate heat.
+And, of course, we generate heat.

-Add in the fact that we’re encased in a heavy fabric tube, and this becomes a prime recipe for sweaty, humid, sleepless conditions.
+Add in the fact that we’re encased in a heavy fabric tube, which becomes a prime recipe for sweaty, humid, sleepless conditions.

 Sometimes, sleeping bags are equipped with full-length zippers.
-If you leave this unzipped, condensation has less of a chance of building up.
+If you leave this unzipped, condensation has less chance of building up.

 But you also let in the draft if it’s a colder night.
 Even worse, a lot of bags don’t have full-length zippers.

 Portability – Why You May Consider Sleeping Bag Alternatives